Iddorot/Azure-AD-SSO-integration-with-Google-Cloud/README.md

 \**Provisioning works one way, which means changes in Azure AD are replicated to Google Cloud but not vice versa.
 Also, provisioning doesn't include passwords*

 1. Configure G Suite to support provisioning with Azure AD
-2. Create replicated provision Service Account [*svc_gsuite_trafi@reiz.tech*](mailto:svc_gsuite_trafi@reiz.tech) and add the user to the group
+2. Create replicated provision Service Account and add the user to the group
+3. Assign Super admin role to the svc account, after the initial cycle you can change the role to one that we are going to create
-3. Create a new delegated admin role and assign it to the svc account
+4. Create a new delegated admin role
    1. set the following privileges to enabled:
       1. Organization Units > Read
       1. Users